-- Availability of affordable housing units; - High-quality jobs that provide opportunities for all; - Investment in Southern Dallas and other distressed or low- and moderate- income areas; and - Racially equitable participation in Dallas's economy and wealth-building opportunities.
+- High-quality jobs that provide opportunities for all; - Investment in Southern Dallas and other distressed or low- and moderate- income areas; and - Racially equitable participation in Dallas's economy and wealth-building opportunities.

 The City's economic incentive toolkit provides assistance to help achieve the public purpose advanced by a project and to catalyze investment that would not occur, or would not occur on the same timeline or at the same scope, but for the addition of the incentive.
-To support the "but for" argument, any jobs created or investments made prior to contract execution do not count toward minimum requirements of this policy.
 Tools may be combined to achieve a public purpose.

 II.
-TARGET AREAS
+Target Areas